 By contributing your insights and experience as a carer, you can help inform, advocate for and improve the situation of caring families in Victoria.

-Carers can offer their voice and participate in carer consultations, focus groups and other research projects conducted by Carers Victoria or one of our research partners.
+Carers can offer their voice and participate in a Carer Consultation Panel, focus groups and other research projects conducted by Carers Victoria or one of our research partners.
 External researchers can reach out to us when seeking support for their projects from Carers Victoria.

 Research with carers

 Carers Victoria is regularly approached by postgraduate and undergraduate students, academic researchers, services and government departments to assist with the recruitment of carers to participate in consultations, research and evaluations.

 Carers Victoria is committed to carer voices being heard as per the following principles:

 - Carers Victoria is supportive of research on carer issues which increases understanding of the breadth of carer experiences and promotes best practice and policy responses to the needs of people in care relationships.

 - Carers Victoria is committed to empowering carers as active participants in the planning, evaluation and quality assurance activities of services, which they, and the person they support, use or require.